BloomTechBackend/bd-team-project-crypto-wizards/project_documents/rubric.md

 *What we learned:*

-TODO
+As a team when designing an API, we learned to structure data in the most efficient way to minimizing the amount of information needed to transfer.

-**Develop a service endpoint definition that uses complex inputs and outputs.**
+####**Develop a service endpoint definition that uses complex inputs and outputs.**
 Select one of your endpoints and list the operation’s input and output objects.
 Under each, list its attributes.